 Prior to reaching a decision the Referee who is making the inspection should consider the following:

-1: Whether or not the ground (playing area) is dangerous (e.g. ice / frost)
+- 1: Whether or not the ground (playing area) is dangerous (e.g. ice / frost) - 2: Whether or not that the spectator standing areas are dangerous (e.g. ice / frost)